-Teams working in the IoT ecosystem must be proficient in a number of programming languages.
+The top IoT companies are proficient in a number of programming languages.
 A brief description of the most important programming languages used in IoT is given in a section further below.

-These platforms are essential for the development of an IoT.
+These platforms are essential for an internet of things developer.
 These are like integrated development environments (IDEs) that provide powerful toolkits with end-to-end solutions to develop, deploy, and manage IoT applications.
 The companies on our list are proficient in at least some of the top platforms.

 Google’s IoT platform is a powerful integrated service offering complete solutions for the development and management of millions of connected devices.
 Its sophisticated analytics tool lets companies gain insight in real-time.
 Its core features include end-to-end security, integrated services with the cloud, advanced data analytics, business process optimization, and a fully managed infrastructure.

-This emerging platform for IoT software companies offers cost-effective solutions that reduce risk and development time.
+Popular among the best IoT companies, this emerging platform offers cost-effective solutions that reduce risk and development time.
 Its flexible solutions allow the faster development, integration, and deployment of multiple IoT solutions, making future developments and upgrades flexible and scalable.

 IBM’s IoT platform offers total solutions for application development, device management, cloud database, and real-time data analytics.
 Watson offers cost-effective solutions for supply chain management and payment processing and also claims to have strong analytical solutions for IoT cognitive analytics.

 This platform from Apple and GE is relatively new and is primarily designed for industrial IoT.
-An IoT developer in need of predictive maintenance will find this platform especially useful.
+IoT service providers in need of predictive maintenance will find this platform especially useful.
 Predix can efficiently analyze data and intelligently make predictions and inform the control center to take necessary steps to avoid any critical events.

 Cisco’s IoT platform provides simple and secure IoT solutions with network connectivity, data analytics, and application enablement, management, and automation.
 It promises a secure platform to connect millions of devices from different geographical areas effectively.
 The platform supports industrial automation, power management, smart city, and transportation systems.